Horizon-Hosting/documentation/src/pages/legal/privacy-policy.md

 ## Overview

-This Privacy Policy describes the policies of Horizon Hosting, Old Airfield Farm, Gloucester, Gloucestershire GL2 7NG, United Kingdom of Great Britain and Northern Ireland (the), email: legal@horizonnetworks.uk, phone: 07421353203 on the collection, use and disclosure of your information that we collect when you use our website
+This Privacy Policy describes the policies of Horizon Hosting Limited, Old Airfield Farm, Gloucester, Gloucestershire GL2 7NG, United Kingdom of Great Britain and Northern Ireland (the), email: legal@horizonnetworks.uk, phone: 07421353203 on the collection, use and disclosure of your information that we collect when you use our website